aredn/documentation/arednGettingStarted/installing_firmware.rst

 1. Configure your computer’s Ethernet network interface to use DHCP for obtaining an IP address from the node.

-2. After the node reboots, open a web browser and enter the following URL: ``http://localnode.local.mesh:8080``
+2. After the node reboots, open a web browser and enter the following URL: ``http://localnode.local.mesh``

 3. Navigate to the *Setup* page and configure the new “firstboot” node as described in the **Basic Radio Setup** section.

 Mikrotik First Install Process
 ------------------------------

 **Mikrotik** devices must be flashed using steps that are similar to the alternate TP-LINK process described above.
 Your computer must run a TFTP/Bootp server in order to provide firmware images to Mikrotik nodes.
-Mikrotik nodes require a **two-part install** process: First, install and boot the *factory* (elf) file, and finally use the in-memory-only AREDN |trade| Administration UI to complete the installation of the *sysupgrade* (bin) file.
+Mikrotik nodes require a **two-part install** process: First, install and boot the correct mikrotik-vmlinux-initramfs file with the **elf** extension, and then use the in-memory-only AREDN |trade| Administration UI to complete the installation of the appropriate mikrotik-rb file with the **bin** extension.

 **Preparation**

-1. Download the appropriate Mikrotik *factory* and *sysupgrade* files.
-Rename the factory file to ``rb.elf`` and keep the *sysupgrade* file available for later.
+1. Download the appropriate Mikrotik **elf** and **bin** files.
+Rename the *elf* file to ``rb.elf`` and keep the *bin* file available for later.

 2. Set your computer’s Ethernet network adapter to a static IP address of 192.168.1.10 with a netmask of 255.255.255.0

 3. Connect an Ethernet cable from your computer to the dumb switch, and another cable from the LAN port of the PoE adapter to the switch.
-If you are flashing a Mikrotik hAP ac lite device, connect the Ethernet cable from Port 1 of the Mikrotik to the dumb switch.
+If you are flashing a Mikrotik hAP ac lite device, connect the Ethernet cable from *Port 1* of the Mikrotik to the dumb switch.

 **Linux Procedure**